Church of the Province of the Indian Ocean: Diocese of Antananarivo

 The Bishop of Antananarivo has been the Ordinary of the Anglican Church in Antananarivo in the Indian Ocean since the diocese's erection in 1969.
 The current bishop is Samoela Jaona Ranarivelo.

 Diocese of Antsiranana

 Bishops of Antsiranana have included Gabriel Josoa (until 1982), Keith Benzies (1982 to his death in 2002), Roger Chung Po Chuen (until 2012), Oliver Simon (2012–2015) and Théophile Botomazava (2015-2021).

 Diocese of Fianarantsoa

-The diocese of Fianarantsoa, has been established since at least 2003 and Gilbert Rakotondravelo had been the Bishop of Fianarantsoa since before 2010.
+The diocese of Fianarantsoa was established in 2003, with and Gilbert Rateloson Rakotondravelo as its first and only bishop as of 2024.
+He succeeded James Wong as primate in 2024, becoming the second Malagasy primate of the church.
+Since 2018, the diocese's cathedral has been St. Mark's Cathedral.

 Diocese of Mahajanga

-Jean-Claude Andrianjafimanana had been the (Anglican) Bishop of Mahajanga, since before 2003.
+Jean-Claude Andrianjafimanana was the first Anglican Bishop of Mahajanga starting in 2003.
+He was succeeded by Hall Speers from 2019 to 2024.
+In 2024, a Canadian priest of the Anglican Church in North America, Darrell Critch, was elected and consecrated as the third missionary bishop for the diocese.

 Diocese of Toamasina

 When Grosvenor Miles was appointed assistant bishop of Madagascar in 1938, he based himself in Tamatave, with the intention that this would become a diocesan see when the diocese of Madagascar was divided up; but, in fact, the diocese of Tamatave was not created until 1969.
 It was subsequently renamed the diocese of Toamasina.
 The inaugural bishop was James Seth from 1969 until his death in 1975.
 Jean-Paul Solo has been the (Anglican) Bishop of Toamasina, since before 2011.